Rasmus20B/burn_fm/fmp_format.md

 - 4 = Data textbox,
 - 8 = Auto-Enter Calculation (**does not** replace existing value),
 - 16 = Value from last visited record,
+- 32 = Evaluate Calculation even if all referenced fields are empty,
-- 128 = Set with idx 10: 4 to signify lookup,
+- 128 = with idx 10 = 4 it is a lookup, otherwise ,
 - 136 = Auto-Enter Calculation (**does** replace existing value),

 ### 14: